This post contains affiliate links (learn more)

 Total trip cost: £2565 / £1282.50 per person (£128 per day for 10 days)

 This trip was such an incredible experience!
-If you’re thinking of doing a tour, look out for my next post which will be a full review of our 10-day tour with TruTravels.
+If you’re thinking of doing a tour, check out my review of TruTravels.

 Have you been to Sri Lanka before?
 Is it on your bucket list now?